Physical Therapy (DPT)

 - Clinical practicums include 32 weeks of full-time supervised clinical practice in a variety of inpatient and outpatient settings and 4 semesters of integrated part-time clinical experiences

-- Capstone project is a professional journal-ready patient case report, based on an actual patient managed during a clinical practicum
+- Professional journal-ready patient case report, based on an actual patient managed during a clinical practicum

 - Comprehensive examinations at the end of the program to assess readiness for practice and prepare students for the national licensing exam